burgerkingeater/tf-tips/tf_debug.md

 # Other tips
-1. When runing unit test with bazel, if the unit test is dumpping something to dir, it might got permission denied error, as the process started by bazel only has write permission in its sandbox dir.
+1. When running unit test with bazel, if the unit test is dumping something to dir, it might get permission denied error, as the process started by bazel only has write permission in its sandbox dir.